CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Notes:
+1) encryption with CLI requires to zip/ compress a folder also?
+2) is zip comatible with SD Connect drag and drop upload? or does it get stuck? should we suggest other method od encryption?
-encryption with CLI requires to zip/ compress a folder also? how do they install crypt4CH in SD Desktop?
-DO they need to install phyton first? where do they find the data? where do they find the sds public key and how to we call it?
-Add link video with data owner or seq facility or multiple data owners
+3) how do they install crypt4CH in SD Desktop?
+DO they need to install phyton first?

+4) Add link to our public key
+5) video with data owner or seq facility or multiple data owners